ifiok1equere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: command to display all the lines in the file /etc/passwd that do not contain the pattern “bin”
 18-letteronly: command displays all lines of the file /etc/ssh/sshd_config starting with a letter
 19-AZ: command replaces every occurence of characters A ans c with Z and e
+20-hiago: command removes all letters c and C from the input